jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

 There are two major approaches for higher dynamic range encoding.

-#### The Perceptual Quantizer
+##### The Perceptual Quantizer

 The [Perceptual Quantizer](https://en.wikipedia.org/wiki/Perceptual_Quantizer)
-(PQ) transfer function, standardized with the much less cool name "SMPTE ST 2084", is unlike the gamma transfer function in that it is defined to cover a well-defined luminance range, rather than just being fit to whatever the display happens to be capable of.
+(PQ) transfer function, sometimes referred to by the much less cool name "SMPTE ST 2084", defines a new curve to use for encoding.
+It is unlike the gamma transfer function in that it is defined to cover a well-defined luminance range, rather than just being fit to whatever the display happens to be capable of.
 The luminance range the curve is defined to cover is 0.0001-10,000 cd/m².

 This is a useful concept when encoding the content as we can now express physical quantities in addition to "more/less luminance".
 It gives the decoding